glenjamin/transit-immutable-js/README.md

 npm install transit-immutable-js
 ```

-You must also be using `immutable` for this to be any use.
+You must also be using `immutable` for this to be of any use.

 I have chosen to apply very broad npm peerDependencies for simplicity, please check that the versions you have pulled in actually work.